 There is also the possibility to create histograms that show the frequency of objects versus the percentage in weight of As, Sb, Ni, Ag, Sn, Pb (see Figure 6).
 These kinds of profiles may show useful information about the use and recycling of metal, as shown in several key Bronze Age case studies (Bray and Pollard 2012; Bray et al. 2015; Cuénod et al. 2015).

-More complex spatial analysis is also included in the interface, for example calculating the density of frequency of objects in space: an example of this is shown in Figure 2, which illustrates the extent to which objects containing lead are focussed in China during the 1st Millennium BC.
+More complex spatial analysis can also be included in the interface, for example calculating the density of frequency of objects in space: an example of this is shown in Figure 2, which illustrates the extent to which objects containing lead are focussed in China during the 1st Millennium BC.

-The WebApp has a bespoke tool to group metal artefacts according to their composition, as suggested by the Oxford group methodology (Bray et al. 2015).
-The tool has pre-set threshold values that are the “typical” ones used for the FLAME method, namely 0.1%, but the threshold to define the presence of an element can also be set by the user of the program, by filling in a dedicated field.
+The WebApp can have bespoke tools, as for example one to group metal artefacts according to their composition, as suggested by the Oxford group methodology (Bray et al. 2015).
+The tool would have pre-set threshold values that are the “typical” ones used for the FLAME method, namely 0.1%, but the threshold to define the presence of an element could also be set by the user of the program, by filling in a dedicated field.
 Each one of the resulting groups may be used to create a distribution map.

 Future developments of the Webapp may include the possibility to introduce Ubiquity analysis into the WebApp, implementing the tools that have been already created for the desktop ArcGIS (Pollard 2018, 183-186; Perucchetti 2017, 52-53, 172-180).